 “Steve, your mom said that she’s sorry but she’s really tired.
-She says it’s okay if I bring Tess over tomorrow or came and got you.”
+She says it’s okay if I either bring Tess over tomorrow or come and get you.”

 Steve cast about for a clock and noticed that Tess had one just like his on her bookshelf.
 It was ten.
 They’d been going for just under two hours.
 “My mom’s here already?”

 “She never left.
 We’ve had a good talk.
 Sorry to cut short your game.
 I can drive you home later instead if you want.”

 “Actually,” Tess said, “I’m pretty tired.
 Let’s do it again tomorrow.
 Maybe we can bring Rei and Curt in now.”